inkandswitch/patchwork/README.md

 }

 ```

+(Note: if you need to import functionality from other patchwork packages, you will need to add lines to the package.json to establish those dependencies: `"@patchwork/<other-package>": "workspace:*",`.
+Make sure to only import from the public exports of other packages, not their internal src directories.)

 Next we define a data type, which is a schema for the Automerge document that we can enforce in TypeScript, plus some helper functions that operate on the data.
 The most important part here is the TypeScript schema.